ChristofSchwarz/db-ext-guidedtour-2/doc/readme.md

 Unlike Qlik Sense Windows Servers, Qlik Cloud doesn't act as a web-server for website content.
 The iframe content needs to be sourced from another origin.

-You can prove this in the browser's Network Monitor, that traffic is going to the editor's
+You can prove this in the browser's Network Monitor, that no communication other than the GET for the editors resources is going out.